-Except as may be waived by the Community Development Department, the following information shall constitute a complete application for an open space PUD Preliminary Plan.
+Except as may be waived by the Community Development DepartmentDirector of Planning, the following information shall constitute a complete application for an open space PUD Preliminary Plan.

-- All required information for a preliminary plat per Chapter 1102, Section 1102.01(C) and Section 1102.02. - 2.
-A written summary of the required Developer Open House meeting as required by Chapter 1102, Section 1102.01(B)(5). - A separate open space PUD Preliminary Plan which includes the following information: - Administrative information (including identification of the drawing as an "Open Space PUD Preliminary Plan," the proposed name of the project, contact information for the developer and individual preparing the plan, signature of the surveyor and civil engineer certifying the document, date of plan preparation or revision, and a graphic scale and north arrow); - Area calculations for gross land area, wetland areas, right-of-way dedications, and proposed public and private parks or open space; - c.
-Existing zoning district(s) on the subject land and all adjacent parcels; - d.
-Layout of proposed lots with future lot and block numbers.
+- 1. All required information for a preliminary plat per Chapter 1102, Section 1102.01(C) and Section 1102.02. - A written summary of the required Developer Open House meeting as required by Chapter 1102, Section 1102.01(B)(5). - 3.
+A separate open space PUD Preliminary Plan which includes the following information: - Administrative information (including identification of the drawing as an "Open Space PUD Preliminary Plan," the proposed name of the project, contact information for the developer and individual preparing the plan, signature of the surveyor and civil engineer certifying the document, date of plan preparation or revision, and a graphic scale and north arrow); - b.
+Area calculations for gross land area, wetland areas, right-of-way dedications, and proposed public and private parks or open space; - c.
+Existing zoning district(s) on the subject land and all adjacent parcels; - Layout of proposed lots with future lot and block numbers.
 The perimeter boundary line of the subdivision should be distinguishable from the other property lines.
 Denote Outlots planned for public dedication and/or open space (schools, parks, etc.); - e.
 The location of proposed septic disposal area(s); - f.
-Area calculations for each parcel; - g.
-Proposed setbacks on each lot (forming the building pad) and calculated buildable area; - h.
-Proposed gross hardcover allowance per lot (if applicable); - Existing contours at intervals of two feet.
-Contours must extend a minimum of 200 feet beyond the boundary of the parcel(s) in question; - j.
-Delineation of wetlands and/or watercourses over the property; - k.
-Delineation of the ordinary high water levels of all water bodies; - Location, width, and names of existing and proposed streets within and immediately adjacent to the subdivision parcel; - m.
-Easements and rights-of-way within or adjacent to the subdivision parcel(s); - n.
-The location and orientation of proposed buildings;
+Area calculations for each parcel; - Proposed setbacks on each lot (forming the building pad) and calculated buildable area; - h.
+Proposed gross hardcover allowance per lot (if applicable);